 Plows can come through quickly and they can throw snow several feet.
 Whether your kids prefer snowball fights or constructing forts, teach them to play close to the house and far away from the street.

-Watch for snow emergency alerts
+Get snow emergency alerts

 If you park on the street or have guests over after a snowfall, be sure to pay attention to the snow emergency alerts issued from your city.
 Not only can you get ticketed and/or towed if your car is parked on a snow emergency route, you can also interrupt the flow of street traffic for weeks to come if your street isn’t effectively plowed.